ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/07-calculating-running-time.md

 In the first double loop, the inner `for` loop always executes $n$ times.
 Because the outer loop executes $n$ times, it should be obvious that the statement `sum1=sum1+1` is executed precisely $n^2$ times.
-The second loop is similar to the one analyzed in the previous example, with cost $\sum_{j = 1}^{n} j$.
+The second loop is similar to the one analysed in the previous example, with cost $\sum_{j = 1}^{n} j$.
 This is approximately $\frac{1}{2} n^2$.
 Thus, both double loops cost $O(n^2)$, though the second requires about half the time of the first.